mamezou-tech/mamezou-tech-site/src/en/posts/agile/bs-agile_04.md

 translate: true
 ---

-:::alert
+:::info
-This article has been automatically translated.
+To reach a broader audience, this article has been translated from Japanese.
-The original article is [here](https://developer.mamezou-tech.com/agile/bs-agile_04/).
+You can find the original version [here](https://developer.mamezou-tech.com/agile/bs-agile_04/).
 :::